clapsy/Hello-world/README.md

 Hi.

 CB here.
+How are you?
-If you are feeling good great.
-But if you are not I want to help getting back to not worrying about how you feel and help getting back to your life.
+If you are feeling pretty good, then great.
+But if not, let's help you get past that, at peace and engaged.